OrianeCav/Brain-tumor-image-classification/README.md

 The weight and biases project report can be found [here](https://wandb.ai/oriane-cavrois/brain_image_architecture_optimization/reports/Architecture-optimization--Vmlldzo2ODM2Mzk0) and the whole project [here](https://wandb.ai/oriane-cavrois/brain_image_architecture_optimization_3?workspace=user-oriane-cavrois).

 The wide architecture clearly dominated in performance and provided the best results.
+The explanation is probably that compared to the other models, it is not very deep but with mutiple hyperparameters due to the high number of kernels.
+That's probably what is well suited for this problem, similarly to why the VGG performs well.
 So I focused on this architecture to optimize the parameters: the number of kernel and kernel size of the convolutional layer, the kernel size of the maxpool layer and the dropout rate.
 I also optimized the number of epochs, batch size and learning rate.

 The weight and biases project report for this second search can be found [here](https://wandb.ai/oriane-cavrois/brain_image_large_archi_optimization_4?workspace=user-oriane-cavrois) and the whole project [here](https://wandb.ai/oriane-cavrois/brain_image_large_archi_optimization_4/reports/Parameter-optimization-of-the-wide-architecture--Vmlldzo2ODM2MjYz).